cristianoliveira/ergo/README.md

 ## Why?

-When dealing with multiple apps locally is really annoying have to remember each port that represent each service and it's gets even worse when you have microservices.
+When dealing with multiple apps locally is really annoying having to remember each port that represents each service and it gets even worse when you have microservices.
 So I wanted a simple way to give a proper local domain for each app.
 Ergos comes to solve this simple problem.

-It's not aim to be fancy.
-It solve this problem and nothing else.
+It doesn't aim to be fancy.
+It solves this problem and nothing else.
 Do you want a web interface?
 You can either try another project or create it on top of ergo's interface.
-That's the magic of the unix philosophy, composition. :D
+That's the magic of the Unix philosophy, composition. :D

 ## Installation